Verified By: Dr. Donald John Babu (MBBS, MS, FCPS, MCh - Surgical Oncology, MRCS (UK), FICS) |Updated On March 4, 2020

 How Does it Work?

 The type of breast cancer surgery you need to undergo depends upon the stage of breast cancer you are in and the personality of your cancer.
 The decision will have to be made after comparing the options, weighing the benefits and risks and considering the quality of life you will have to lead after the breast cancer treatment.
-The options available are:
+The Breast cancer treatment options available are:

 - Lumpectomy or breast-conserving surgery: This involves only the removal of the tumor along with a few surrounding tissues.